-The first known documented case of psilocybin being used to treat anorexia nervosa dates back to Paris, 1959.
-This trial was recently revisited and translated to English in light of the recent renewed interest in using psychedelic’s to treat anorexia.
+The first known documented case of psilocybin being used to treat anorexia nervosa dates back to Paris, in 1959.
+This trial was recently revisited and translated to English in light of the recent renewed interest in using psychedelics to treat anorexia.
 In the trial, it was found that, after two separate injections of psilocybin, the patient stated she was able to understand the psychological cause of her illness.

 In one study, individuals previously diagnosed with an eating disorder were interviewed regarding their experiences with conventional treatments for eating disorders and their experiences using ceremonial ayahuasca.
-Common themes amongst participants included a rapid reduction in thoughts and symptoms relating to their disorder, healing at the perceived root cause and greater self-love and self-acceptance, amongst others.
+Common themes amongst participants included a rapid reduction in thoughts and symptoms relating to their disorder, healing at the perceived root cause and greater self-love and self-acceptance, among others.

 Led by the renowned Roland Griffiths, a research team at Johns Hopkins University is currently conducting a Phase I clinical trial into the safety and efficacy of psilocybin for treating persons with chronic anorexia.
 These researchers are hoping to determine if the positive changes observed in persons with anxiety and depression following the consumption of psilocybin in a supportive environment can be reproduced in those with anorexia.

 To determine the effects directly related to anorexia, these researchers will utilize the Eating Disorder Quality of Life Scale (EDQLS), the Eating Disorder Examination Questionnaire (EDE-Q) and the Eating Disorder Examination (EDE) interview.